 5 Easy Steps to Follow to Remove a Truck Panel

-Innovations filmed Owner Tom Gough removing an aluminum bedside panel from a Ford F150 pickup truck at the Induction Innovations garage using our powerful ALFe 3.5 unit.
+We filmed our President, Tom Gough, removing an aluminum bedside panel from a Ford F150 pickup truck at the Induction Innovations garage using our powerful ALFe 3.5 unit.
 You can also use the most powerful unit we offer, the ALFe® 5.0 Induction Heating System.

 Step #1: Remove the Rivets